TheRealBeef/Satisfactory-More-Lighting-Options/README.md

 ## Description

 Beef's More Lighting Options mod gives you additional control over lighting in the game.
 Currently its limited to increasing or decreasing brightness of signs, but more functionality will come soon.

-Adjust your desired emissiveness level for each emissiveness option for signs (Off, Level 1, 2, 3) in the mod options on the main menu.
+Adjust your desired emissiveness level for each emissiveness option for signs (Off, Level 1, 2, 3) in the mod options either on the main menu or in-game.
 The default values are roughly double vanilla.

 There's a setting to increase the speed at which Mod Configuration options are applied to signs in-game since it now updates in realtime, at the cost of more flickering and if you have a lot of signs potential for lag.